svuth23/Matplotlib-challange-pymaceutical/README.md

    - Among the selected treatments, Capomulin and Ramicane emerge as more effective in reducing tumor sizes compared to others.

-##Project Structure
+## Project Structure

+ ### pymaceuticals :
-pymaceuticals folder containd csv files about mice study .This directory contains the raw data files used in the analysis. pymaceuticals_starter.ipynb: script about
+ folder containd csv files about mice study .This directory contains the raw data files used in the analysis.
+### pymaceuticals_starter.ipynb:
+script about
+### README.md:
-README.md: The file you are currently reading, providing an overview of the project.
+The file you are currently reading, providing an overview of the project.

 ##Table of Contents
-### Table of Contents include Tasks
+### Table of Contents
+include Tasks
 1. Preparing the Data
 2. Generate Summary Statistics
 3. Created Bar Charts and Pie Charts